Call and Book Your Hotel Now!

 Oslo is the biggest city in Norway and offers a variety of public transportation systems to explore the famous tourist attractions around the area.
 It is easy to travel via bus, metro and tram as it is operated by Ruter, a common management company for public transport.

-The main Oslo Central Station and Bus terminal is located near Jernbanetorget, so it is easy to access any of the public transportation systems.
-There is also the largest metro system (referred as T-bane) with 6 different lines that connect the downtown area with the outer areas of the city.
+The main Oslo Central Station and Bus terminal are located near Jernbanetorget, so it is easy to access any of the public transportation systems.
+There is also the most extensive metro system (referred to as T-bane) with six different lines that connect the downtown area with the outer regions of the city.
 This city also has a main port that serves ferry-boats, cargo and cruise ships.

 Same as other Europe capitals, this city also offers a special pass known as the Oslo Pass to travel free on all public transport within the limits of the city.
 It also allows free entry to the museums, attractions, and discounts on sightseeing, car rental, restaurants, shops, ice skates and ski rental.